luxury clothes care tips for a

 Yet this comfy trend begets a tough dilemma that demand sorting out: How does one care for today's fabrics and blends without ruining the whole bunch?

 the challenge of caring for todays fabrics and blends.

 There's Lycra interwoven with nylon, cotton, or acrylic.
 Rayon-cotton combinations.
 Cotton-polyelastane blends.
 Spandex mingled with nylon.
 Polyester pumped up with rayon.
 And just plain hemp.
 (Some find the look intoxicating, apparently).

 The international symbols printed on clothing labels only seems to further sully matters.
 Do you know what a triangle means?
 A circle?
 Three black dots?
 (Now you do: bleach, dry-clean and hot water.)

 Considering the average load of laundry is valued at about $750 and that an average family sends eight to 10 loads of laundry for a spin in the washing machine each week, the answer is as important for your wallet as it is for your wardrobe.

-Here are a few tips and tidbit to keep you in the clothing care loop.
+Here are a few tips and tidbits to keep you in the luxury clothes care loop.

 luxury clothes care for basic blends.

 Here's one fashion rule you won't want to break: